A Driver-Vehicle Model for ADS Scenario-based Testing: The SDV Model

-This step selects a feasible and optimal trajectory from the candidate set, based on feasibility constraints and cost functions. \textit{Feasibility constraints} reject trajectories with any collision, direction inversion, lane departure, and exceedance of maximum lateral/longitudinal jerk and acceleration.
-These are checked by sampling points over the planned and predicted trajectories (e.g., Ego), as illustrated in Figure \ref{fig:collisioncost}.
+This step selects a trajectory that is feasible and optimal with respect to a set of maneuver feasibility constraints and cost functions, which are configured in the maneuver configuration to suit the needs of the test scenario.
+Feasibility constraints reject trajectories with any collision, direction inversion, lane departure, and exceedance of maximum lateral/longitudinal jerk and acceleration.
+These are checked by sampling points over the planned and predicted trajectories (e.g., ego), as illustrated \figref{fig:collisioncost}.
+Note that the optimization step predicts the motion of other vehicles by assuming constant longitudinal velocity in Frénet frame.

-The remaining candidate set is ranked using a weighted sum of \emph{cost functions}: \begin{itemize} \item Time cost: Penalizes trajectories longer or shorter than the target time $T$. \item Efficiency cost: Penalizes low average velocity. \item Lane-offset cost: Penalizes distance from lane center during the entire trajectory. \item Jerk cost: Penalizes high longitudinal and lateral jerk over the entire trajectory ($J_{S,T}$ and $J_{D,T}$). \item Acceleration cost: Penalizes high longitudinal and lateral acceleration over the entire trajectory. \item Proximity cost: Penalizes proximity to obstacles (vehicles, pedestrians, or other objects).
+Furthermore, the constraints can be configured to fit the scenario objectives.
+For example, the behavior tree of a $v_2$ (\figref{fig:cutinscenario}) may issue a swerve maneuver with a configuration that disables its collision check to simulate a reckless cut-in.

-\end{itemize} The best trajectory is the lowest-cost feasible one.
-Weights can be adjusted per BT node according to scenario goals.
-For example, if a given scenario requires the vehicle to drive too close to Ego, the proximity cost weight for Ego must be lowered.
+The remaining candidate set is ranked using a weighted sum of configurable cost functions: \begin{itemize} \item \emph{Time cost} penalizes trajectories longer or shorter than the target time $T$. \item \emph{Efficiency cost} penalizes low average velocity. \item \emph{Lane-offset cost} penalizes distance from lane center during the entire trajectory. \item \emph{Jerk cost} penalizes high longitudinal and lateral jerk over the entire trajectory ($J_{S,T}$ and $J_{D,T}$). \item \emph{Acceleration cost} penalizes high longitudinal and lateral acceleration over the entire trajectory. \item \emph{Proximity cost} penalizes proximity to obstacles (vehicles, pedestrians, or other objects). \end{itemize} The best trajectory is the lowest-cost feasible one.
+Weights can be adjusted per behavior tree node according to scenario goals.
+For example, if a given scenario requires the vehicle to drive too close to ego, the proximity cost weight for ego should be lowered.
 The resulting trajectory respects realistic vehicle motion, balances conflicting qualities such as progress and comfort, while implementing the scenario goals.